femfataal/FMP/prototype.md

+## Entry 02/11/2023 - T&R ##

+I'm now also looking into a combination of Power Virtual Agents, Copilot and GPT to get things working for me FAST.
+I could use locofy maybe for a final pretty prototype but for now I need something working and this could get the trick done. but I'm not sure if power virtual agents can be exported into React?

+con: it won't be able to actually make GPT calls, but I could train it on a dataset.
+However, I'm not sure if I can influence the personality as much as I want to. yeah I'm pretty sure this might be a dead-end

 ## Entry 01/11/2023 - T&R ##

 I started working with Locofy, but I'm porbably going to have to make changes as it won't allow for as much creative freedom as I would have like.
 I think I can still pivot though.